 Mercola.com is an alternative medicine website, Founded in 1998 by Joseph Michael Mercola, an osteopathic physician and web entrepreneur who markets various controversial dietary supplements and medical devices through this website.

 Funded by / Ownership

 Analysis / Bias

 In review, Mercola and colleagues advocate many unproven alternative health notions, including homeopathy, while promoting anti-vaccine positions.
 Further, in 2011, Joseph Mercola donated 1 million dollars to an organization that opposes vaccinations.
-They also claim increased cancer risks from mobile devices, which has been labeled pseudoscience by scientists’ consensus.
+They also claim increased cancer risks from mobile devices, labeled pseudoscience by scientists’ consensus.
 In general, they frequently promote pseudoscience and make false claims.